Dare to Run Brand Identity

 The logo is versatile, as it also communicates clearly in one color and at both large and small sizes.
 To support the logo, an identity package was developed including a brand usage guide, business cards, and social channel designs.

-In April of 2018 an in-depth four-page article on the Dare to Run logo and identity process was published in Photoshop User Magazine.
+In April, 2018 an in-depth article on the Dare to Run logo and identity process was published in Photoshop User Magazine.